wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio-web-dashboard.rst

 -  Enable Console Out - This enables the on-board RS232 port to be used as a Console output.
-It is recommended to leave this enabled unless you are using this port to talk to a serial device (note that this port uses RS232 levels and and should not be connected to many microcontrollers which use TTL levels). **Default is checked.**
+It is recommended to leave this enabled unless you are using this port to talk to a serial device (note that this port uses RS232 levels and should not be connected to many microcontrollers which use TTL levels). **Default is checked.**
 -  Disable RT Startup App - Checking this box disables code from running at startup.
 This may be used for troubleshooting if you find the